AymoneKouame/google-cloud-data-storage/README.md

 **OUTPUT**: A confirmation and location in the bucket where the data was saved.

+## `save_to_xlworkbook()`
+Function to save data from the development environment or the disk into the Workspace Bucket as an excel workbook (excel file with multiple sheets).

+**INPUTS**
+  - **'filename' (required)**: a string; the name of the excel workbook file to save data, including file extension .xlsx, in the bucket.
+  - **'sheets_dict' (required)**: a dictionary of format {'sheet1_name':df1, 'sheet2_name': df2} that specifies the dataframes and sheet names of the  workbook file.
+  - 'bucket' (default = bucket defined at initialization): A string of format `gs//yourbucketname` defining the bucket where your data is to be saved.
+  - 'directory' (default = directory defined at initialization): a string; the bucket directory where you wish to save the data.
+  - 'index' (default = True): boolean; should the dataframe index be saved?

+**OUTPUT**: A confirmation and location in the bucket where the data was saved.

 ## `read_data_from_bucket()`
 Function to copy data from the Workspace Bucket into the disk.
 It supports dataframes, plots and more.
 The inputs are as follows: